NEW Professional Member Special>>> Save $20 and receive a SHRM tote bag

 Shortly after the book’s release, Cain gained further accolades for her popular TED Talk on introverts, which has been viewed more than 5 million times.
 Since then, the book has won awards and been translated into 30 languages.
 Cain, a self-described introvert, lives in the Hudson River Valley region of New York with her husband and two sons.

 Quiet describes introverts, extroverts and even ambiverts.
-Please explain.
+How do you define each of those terms?

 Introverts have a preference for lower-stimulation environments—for more quiet, for less noise, for less action.
 That’s where they feel most alive and most energized.
 In contrast, extroverts crave stimulation to feel at their best.
 This is why an introvert is more likely to enjoy a quiet glass of wine with a close friend than a loud, raucous party full of strangers.
 Many people believe that introversion is about being anti-social.
 That’s a misperception: Introverts are just